BSP sees inflation breaching target range amid Mideast conflict

 The Bangko Sentral ng Pilipinas (BSP) expects headline inflation to exceed its 2 to 4 percent target range this year and in 2027, as spillover effects from the Middle East conflict spread to other goods and services.

-Speaking at a Thursday press conference, BSP Governor Eli M. Remolona Jr. said the worsening inflation outlook was a key factor behind the central bank’s decision to raise the target reverse repurchase (RRP) rate by 25 basis points.
+Speaking with media on Thursday, 23 April 2026, BSP Governor Eli M. Remolona Jr. said the worsening inflation outlook was a key factor behind the central bank’s decision to raise the target reverse repurchase (RRP) rate by 25 basis points.

 “Headline inflation is now projected to breach our tolerance range not just this year, but in 2027 as well.
 Inflation expectations are rising further, increasing the risk that they will become unanchored,” he said.